PdxCodeGuild/Full-Stack-Day-Class/practice-rain.md

 MORE...
 ```
 The amounts are in hundredths of inches.

+Please use the following URL to access a copy of the data: `https://raw.githubusercontent.com/selassid/codeguild/master/sunnyside.rain`.

 * Parse and store the _daily total_ data for each day in a dict from date string to daily total.
 * From that dict, print out the specific date with the most rain.